heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## 1. Create a DEV account

-First, we'll create a DEV account using your GitHub account.
+First, we'll create a DEV account by signing up with your GitHub account.

 ### 1.1 Go to the DEV website